 - Test the waters – Imagine an upcoming vacation will be longer than it really is.
 What would you pack?
 How would you plan differently?
 Would you want to stay in this place for a while?

 We are so excited for you!
 Making the decision to go on a sabbatical is BIG and even though it is becoming more common it certainly isn’t mainstream yet!
-But, if you have that travel itch, one of the best things you can do is to listen to your intuition and start planning to make it a reality!
+If you have that travel itch, one of the best things you can do is to listen to your intuition and start planning to make it a reality!

 Don’t worry about the details or logistics yet.
 Just get the big stuff underway and start building your vision.
 This will make your next steps easier.